 "Substitute" badges will be issued to individuals who are subbing within the buildings of the district.
 Such badges must be worn whenever the individual is in school buildings.
-Substitute badges will be temporary and do not need to be turned in at the end of the assignment.
+Substitute badges need to be turned in at the end of the assignment.